-We entered into an offer letter with Mr. Rose in December 2014 that sets forth, among other things, an annual base salary and participation in a subsequently approved annual bonus program at 25% of base salary, payable based on the achievement of performance goals as established by our Board of Directors or Compensation Committee.
-Effective upon the closing of our IPO on October 5, 2020, Mr. Rose's target annual bonus was increased to 45% of base salary.
-Mr. Rose's annual base salary was increased to \$380,000, effective January 2021.
-Mr. Rose's annual base salary was most recently increased to \$417,000, effective January 2022.
-The letter also provides for certain option awards, each of which has previously been granted and is described in more detail above in the chart entitled "Outstanding Equity Awards as of December 31, 2021."
+We entered into an offer letter with Mr. Rose in December 2014 that sets forth, among other things, an annual base salary and participation in a subsequently approved annual incentive bonus program payable based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.
+The letter also provides for certain option awards, each of which has previously been granted and is described in more detail above in the chart entitled "Outstanding Equity Awards as of December 31, 2022."
+Mr. Rose's annual base salary was most recently increased to \$430,000, effective January 2023.
+Mr. Rose is eligible to earn an annual incentive bonus of up to 45% of his base salary based on the achievement of annual performance goals as established by our Board of Directors or Compensation Committee.